cme212/course/notes/lecture-06/specifications.md

 ### Generic Programming ###

-Let's start with the binary search function we defined in the previous post.
+Let's start with the binary search function we defined in the previous section.
 ```c++
 /**
  * @brief Search a sorted array for a value using binary search.